Subclass AI spiders#

 EcommerceSpiderParams

-that extends the parameters of the e-commerce spider with a new one, a parameter of type string calledrequire_url_substring
+that extends the parameters of the e-commerce spider template with a new one, a parameter of type string calledrequire_url_substring

 with"murder"